Mara Galeazzi: Career

-In 2013, Galeazzi left the Royal Ballet, in order to move to Oman to be with her husband, focus on new projects, teaching and charity works.
+In 2013, Galeazzi left the Royal Ballet in order to move to Oman to be with her husband, focus on new projects, teaching and charity work.
 She performed her final performance at the Royal Opera House on 13 June, dancing Mary Vetsera in Mayerling, with Edward Watson as her Rudolf.
 However, her final performance with the company is Manon in Monaco.

 In 2014, Galeazzi returned to the Royal Ballet to dance the role of the mother in Ludovic Ondiviela's Cassandra at the Linbury Studio Theatre.
 Later, Galeazzi was asked by Wayne McGregor to cover for the leading role in Woolf Works, which was created on Alessandra Ferri.
 Though the work premiered in 2015, Galeazzi did not perform it until 2017.
 She also founded dance company M&T in Motion with Australian choreographer Tim Podesta.
-In 2016 she made her choreograph debut, which is a piece called Remembrance.

-In 2017/18 guested with Wayne McGregor company with +/-Humans and Three of Codes.
+In 2016, she made her choreographic debut, which is a piece called Remembrance.
+In 2017/18, guested with Wayne McGregor company with +/-Humans and Three of Codes.